rydmike/flex_color_picker/README.md

 desktop keyboard will copy the currently selected color's RGB color code to the clipboard.
 A CTRL/CMD-V will paste the current clipboard text into the picker.
 The color picker will then try to parse the pasted value as a color value and move to display the pasted color with the most suitable available picker.
-The CTRL keyboard modifier is used on Windows and Linux desktop OS and the CMD modifier is used on macOS and iOS.
+The CTRL keyboard modifier is used on Windows and Linux desktop OS, and the CMD modifier is used on macOS and iOS.

-When enabled, the keyboard copy color shortcuts work when one of the ColorPicker's focusable widgets have focus.
+When enabled, the keyboard copy color shortcuts work when one of the ColorPicker's focusable widgets has focus.
 These include the color indicators, color field, buttons, and the picker selector, as well as the color wheel.
-When the picker is used in a modal dialog, one of these widgets will typically always have focus.
-If the picker is used in layouts on the main surface, where other widgets may have focus, the keyboard shortcuts will not work until the color picker's focusable widgets gets focus.
+When the picker is used in a modal dialog, one of its widgets will typically always have focus.
+If the picker is used in layouts on the main surface, where other widgets may have focus, the keyboard shortcuts will not work until one of the color picker's focusable widgets gets focus.

-When the keyboard copy/paste shortcuts are enabled, the Copy and Paste tooltips by default also receive platform aware keyboard shortcut info.
+When the keyboard copy/paste shortcuts are enabled, the Copy and Paste tooltips by default also receive platform aware keyboard-shortcut info.
 After the localized default tooltip label, on macOS ' (CMD-C)' is appended to the copy tooltip and ' (CMD-V)' is appended to the paste tooltip.
 On other platforms ' (CTRL-C)' is appended to the copy tooltip and ' (CTRL-V)' to the paste tooltip.
 This is shown in the example in the next chapter.